Dear Practical Kitchen,

 Fresh basil should go on pizza after it's baked, not before.
 Dried basil can go on before and/or after baking.
 What an easy question to answer!

-Move the slider on the photo below to see what whole basil looks like when put on the pizza before baking (left) versus after the pizza is baked (right).
+Compare the two pizzas below to see what whole basil looks like when put on the pizza before baking (left) versus after the pizza is baked (right).

 Notice how the basil leaves on the right, which went down after the pizza had finished baking, are brighter in color?
 They don't just look better, they taste a lot fresher too.